Brand Colors 101: Color Psychology

-Depending on how it’s used it can also be mysterious, intuitive, or virtuous.
+Depending on its use, it can also be mysterious, intuitive, or virtuous.

-Deeper shades are more mysterious or regal, light shades are more virtuous.
+Deeper shades are more mysterious or regal, and light shades are more virtuous.

 Pink is a lighthearted color related to happiness, hope, sensuality, calmness, and youth.
-It’s very calming while it also stimulates positive energy.
+It’s very calming, and it also stimulates positive energy.

-Hot pinks are lighthearted, soft pinks are calm, deep pinks are sensual.
+Hot pinks are lighthearted, soft pinks are calm, and deep pinks are sensual.

 Red is the color of passion, fire, power, and courage.

-It’s related to danger, power, blood, strength, war, energy, but also is associated with love and desire.
+It’s related to danger, power, blood, strength, war, and energy, but it also is associated with love and desire.

 Orange is a happy or combination of yellow and red.
 It creates a feeling of emotional connection.
 It is most often used to create a sense of happiness, creativity, attraction, enthusiasm, and determination.
-Bright orange show exuberance, creativity, and happiness.
+Bright orange shows vitality, creativity, and joy.
 Mid-tones show affordability, and softer shades show efficiency.